 Each course number has a meaning.
 If the course number begins with a "1", the course is freshman level.
 If a course number begins with a "2", the course is sophomore level.
 The second digit indicates the credit hours.
-The third and fourth numbers indicate the type and course sequence.
+The third and fourth numbers are departmental indicators for the type of course and sequence.